sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

   [Norbet's Gambit](http://www.finiki.org/index.php?title=Norbert%27s_Gambit).
 * Using your family member who works at a bank and gets currency exchanged at cost (We're told this is the best possible)

+#### What Kevin Does If you are with TD Canada and TD Bank, they will transfer
+your money between countries.
+For Kevin, this involved a five-minute phone call and a 2 business day wait.
+You can either open an American dollar account in TD Canada or have them exchange your money for CAD and deposit it in your Canadian checking account.
+It may be a good idea to use a USD account at TD Canada, then exchange money when the exchange rate is better.

+TD insists that [there are no fees for this service](http://www.tdbank.com/personal/cross-border-banking.html), but it may be the case that they charge somewhere between 0.5% and 1.5% depending on the amount transferred.
+YMMV.

 #### Not Recommend Ways